 The structure of the quality management system

 In terms of structure, the quality management system encompasses three levels.
 The quality policy, which describes quality management in general terms, comprises the overarching level.
+Read more (in Swedish) in our quality policy.

 On the next level, level 2, divisions are made to better clarify how the quality management system is implemented in the different areas of operations.
 Specific governing documents describe these different areas.
+Read more (in Swedish) about quality management as regards:

 - Operations and management support